aerogear/aerogear-android-cookbook/GDrive/README.md

 ![Google Console - Enable APIs](docs/google-console-2.png)

-Now you need create a new credentials to access your Drive accouns from the app.
+Now you need create new credentials to access your Drive accounts from the app.
 Go to APIs & auth > Credentials and inside OAuth area click the blue `Create new Client ID` button.
 This launches the following popup, where you select `Installed application` and `Other`:

 ![Google Console - Credentials](docs/google-console-3.png)